JOHN EDWARD LAUTNER, JR., FAIA (1911-1994)

 Arthur Silvers designed a bedroom addition in 1966.
 Sold to the Kovner Family Trust.
 Deeded in 2012 to Steven Gutierrez Kovner and Melinda Maxwell Smith.
 Rental 1997-2014.
 Sold in 2014 to Trina Turk and Jonathan Skow who did a complete restoration by architect Barbara Bestor who removed the bedroom addition.
-Interior photos post-restoration by Laura Joliet; exterior by Michael Locke.
+Post-restoration photos by Laura Joliet; bottom two by Michael Locke.

 1948 - The Arthur Eisele Guest House, 7301 Mulholland Drive, Los Angeles CA. Commissioned in 1946 for Eisele's mother, Hazel, who moved into the house in 1948.
 In 1956, Eisele sold the house to Lloyd Rigler, who over the years protected the amazing views by buying up surrounding lots and keeping them unbuilt.
 Rigler never lived in the house - it sat mostly unused for many years.
 Upon Rigler's death, the house transferred in 2003 to nephew Jamie Rigler who did a restoration.
 As of 2014, still owned by a Rigler-related foundation.
 Bottom photo by Jan-Richard Kikkert.

 1948 - The Helen T. and Paul Henry Sheats Apartments, aka L'Horizon, aka the Treehouse, 10919 Strathmore Drive, Los Angeles CA. Designated in 1988 as a World Heritage site.
 Designated in 1988 as a Los Angeles Historic-Cultural Monument (No. 367).
 Photo by Michael Locke.